Felixstowe Ferry

 Felixstowe Ferry is a hamlet in Suffolk, England, approximately two miles northeast of Felixstowe at the mouth of the River Deben with a ferry to the Bawdsey peninsula.
+Home of the Felixstowe cricket world cup.

 Two Martello towers dominate the sea front.

 The Felixstowe Ferry Millennium Green Trust was set up in 2001 to save an area of land from building development and put it to use as a community open space for recreational use.
 The land became known as the Millennium Green.